PulseBeamDev/docs/concepts/security-and-architecture.md

 DTLS-SRTP facilitates secure key exchanges, enabling detection of potential Man-in-the-Middle (MiTM) attacks.

 Read more on DTLS and SRTP in WebRTC for the Curious and the standards.

+This is done through two more protocols that also pre-date WebRTC; DTLS (Datagram Transport Layer Security) and SRTP (Secure Real-Time Transport Protocol).
+The first protocol, DTLS, is simply TLS over UDP (TLS is the cryptographic protocol used to secure communication over HTTPS).
+The second protocol, SRTP, is used to ensure encryption of RTP (Real-time Transport Protocol) data packets.

+First, WebRTC connects by doing a DTLS handshake over the connection established by ICE.
+Unlike HTTPS, WebRTC doesn't use a central authority for certificates.
+It simply asserts that the certificate exchanged via DTLS matches the fingerprint shared via signaling.
+This DTLS connection is then used for DataChannel messages.

+Next, WebRTC uses the RTP protocol, secured using SRTP, for audio/video transmission.
+We initialize our SRTP session by extracting the keys from the negotiated DTLS session.

+We will discuss why media and data transmission have their own protocols in a later chapter, but for now it is enough to know that they are handled separately.

+Now we are done!
+We have successfully established bidirectional and secure communication.
+If you have a stable connection between your WebRTC agents, this is all the complexity you need.
+In the next section,

 ## Signaling Security